mehtaharsh16/daniel.feldroy.com/posts/2009-04-show-me-your-open-source-django-blog.md

 **Will McGugan said on 2009-04-12**

+Hi,

-Hi,<br /><br />You might want to consider my own offering, <a href="http://www.willmcgugan.com/tag/techblog/" rel="nofollow">Django Tech Blog</a>.
-It's pretty close to what you are looking for -- and I could help you get it there!<br /><br />Will McGugan
+You might want to consider my own offering, [Django Tech Blog](https://www.willmcgugan.com/tag/techblog/).
+It's pretty close to what you are looking for -- and I could help you get it there!

+Will McGugan

 **Gert Van Gool said on 2009-04-13**

-Would <a href="http://github.com/mightylemon/mightylemon" rel="nofollow">mightylemon</a> do?
-It's the code from http://oebfare.com/
+Would [mightylemon](https://github.com/mightylemon/mightylemon) do?
+It's the code from https://oebfare.com/

 **pydanny said on 2009-04-13**